cylc/cylc-doc/src/7-to-8/major-changes/compatibility-mode.rst

 - Jinja2 filters, tests and globals
 - custom xtrigger functions

-Note that task scripts are not affected - they can run using an independent environment.
+Note that task scripts are not affected - they run in an independent environment.

-See :ref:`py23` for more information and examples of how to implement interoperability.
+See :ref:`py23` for more information and examples of how to implement interoperability if your workflows extend Cylc or Jinja2 with custom Python scripts.

 Restarting a Cylc 7 workflow